Falling Film Chiller

 Why a Water Chiller?

 Furthermore water near freezing point at 0.5°C is an important part in food refrigeration, to ensure the fastest possible cooling of the product due to the best possible product quality.
 The open, non-pressurized water side of this Falling Film Chiller or baudelot ice water cooler allows inspections and cleaning of dirt without disassembly in a few minutes.
-There are no additional costs for planning, piping, mounting of the valves and eletric wiring, as well as setting and programming of controllers, like known with Plate-Heat-Exchangers.
+There are no additional costs for planning, piping, mounting of the valves and electric wiring, as well as setting and programming of controllers, like known with Plate-Heat-Exchangers.
 No gaskets.

 What’s a Falling Film Chiller?